Learn to Hunt

 Contact Information by County

-The color of the Freckled Madtom varies from yellow to dark brown with dark freckles on the lower lip and chin.
+The color varies from yellow to dark brown with dark freckles on the lower lip and chin.
 The upper jaw projects beyond the lower jaw, and the pectoral spines lack anterior serrae.
 There are 15 to 20, usually no more than 18 anal rays.
 The caudal fin is usually darker than the other fins.
-Posterior corners of the premaxillary tooth band are rounded or sometimes obtusely angulate.
-Freckled Madtoms rarely exceed 4 inches in length.
+Posterior corners of the premaxillary tooth band are rounded or sometimes obtusely angled.
+Freckled Madtoms are rarely more than 4 inches long.

 The Freckled Madtom is an endangered species in Iowa.
 It was added to Iowa’s species list in 1984 when several specimens were collected from a single site in the English River.
 Since, this species has been found in another part of the lower Iowa River watershed as well as in the Mississippi River and one of its tributaries.